Colorado-OS/eth-contracts/docs/GAMING-LICENSE.md

 ## Colorado OS - Gaming License Registry, Token, & CoinFlip Contracts

 #### Digital Gaming Passport
 In this example Grasshopper is used to issue a digital gaming license token (EIP721 NFT).
 This token enables licensed players to interact with a defined set of non-profit web3 games.
+We believe a system like this would nicely pave the way for private industry games of chance as well.
+One notable feature is movement of KYC burden away from game provider on to the License Minter.

 You can find more information about how the contracts are deployed & work together on-chain by checking out the [eth-denver-poc.py brownie deployment script](../scripts/eth-denver-poc.py).